Why Your Yamaha Connext 7" Screen Is Delaminating — And What To Do About It Before It Costs You $11,000

 Clean Gently

-Use a microfiber cloth and mild screen cleaner.
-Avoid harsh solvents which can migrate into the display edge and degrade bonding materials.
+Use a microfiber cloth and mild screen-safe cleaner only.
+Avoid solvents near the display edges — they can migrate into the seal and degrade bonding materials over time.

 🔍